Student Services

 • Ban any intimate relationship between staff and students

-• Use SpeakUp to tell us about any concerns
+• Encourage anyone to use SpeakUp to tell us about any concerns

 • The first thing we will do is talk to you about support you may need